-The company may have shut its doors, but Marghab linens haven’t lost their edge.
-Decades have passed since the last of Marghab’s iconic patterns were hand embroidered in Madeira, but the linens that remain are as amazing as ever.
+The Marghab company may have long shut its doors, but Marghab linens haven’t lost their edge.
+Decades have passed since the last of their patterns were hand embroidered in Madeira, but the linens that remain are as magnificent as ever.

-If you’re fortunate enough to sit at a table laid with Marghab linens, you’ll know exactly why.
+Sit at a table laid with Marghab linens, and you’ll know exactly why.
 Embellished napkins of the finest Irish linen feel cool and silky in your hands.
 The detailed gracefulness of a placemat lays before you like a work of art—a deer looking up at the moon, or a hydrangea flower sculpted onto organdy (Marghab offered over 300 different patterns).
 Studied up close, perhaps traced with a finger, the almost impossible exactness of the handwork is a marvel of human skill.
 Marghab is a rare experience of beauty that you can both see and touch.

 On their own merits, Marghab linens are extraordinary, guided famously and relentlessly by the pursuit of perfection.
 Compare them to anything made today, and your appreciation will soar.
 The quality of Marghab linens is practically impossible to duplicate any longer.

 That combination of skillful hand embroidery on superior fabrics, marked by attention to detail, right down to exquisitely finished hems, is very rare—and incredibly expensive.
-These days you’ll more often encounter hurriedly hand embroidered pieces on mid-quality fabrics, offered in all seriousness as “fine linen”.
+No one makes such things anymore, because it’s simply not cost effective.
+These days you’re more likely to encounter hurriedly embroidered pieces on mid-quality fabric, offered in all seriousness as “fine linen".
+For genuinely fine linen, turn to Marghab.

 The exclusive world of Marghab

-Younger people may not be familiar with the Marghab name.
-The glory days of fine linen are definitely removed from the world we live in now, and the company itself closed in 1980.
+The Marghab name isn't so well known now.
+The glory days of fine linen are definitely removed from our world, and the company itself closed in 1980.
 But there was a time you didn’t have to introduce Marghab, or explain how magnificent their linens were—the whole world knew it.

-In the mid twentieth century, the Marghab name was synonymous with luxury and style.
+In the mid 20th century, Marghab was synonymous with luxury and style.
 Marghab linens were available only at exclusive stores like George Jensen, Neiman-Marcus, Bullock’s Willshire, and the like, where each housed a special Marghab boutique to showcase the brand.

 Marketed as superior in every way, Marghab linens more than lived up to the hype.
 Tablecloths, placemat sets, handkerchiefs, cocktail napkins and more—each piece of Marghab was a finely crafted luxury, acquired by the rich and famous, and anyone of better means and taste.